COVID-19 Updates: State of public health emergency declared.

-- building awareness and understanding about core climate change concepts, based on credible science
+- build awareness and understanding about core climate change concepts, based on credible science

-- enhancing skills and applied knowledge about practices, tools, products or services that reduce greenhouse gas emissions, facilitating attitude change
+- enhance skills and applied knowledge about practices, tools, products or services that reduce greenhouse gas emissions, facilitating attitude change

-- achieving individual and community behaviour changes by taking personal or collective action toward reducing greenhouse gas emissions
+- achieve individual and community behaviour changes by taking personal or collective action toward reducing greenhouse gas emissions

-Applicants are encouraged to partner with other organizations to leverage all potential resourcing options, whether monetary or in-kind.
-Co-funding will strengthen a given application.
+Applicants are encouraged to partner with other organizations to leverage all potential resourcing options, whether monetary or in-kind contributions of goods and services.
+Co-funding will strengthen an application.
 All funding sources must be disclosed in the application.

-A total of $600,000 is available in the Community Environment Action grant program.
+- A total of $2 million is available under the grant program

-Eligible applicants must be non-governmental organizations incorporated and in good standing under the:
+Eligible applicants must be non-governmental organizations incorporated and in good standing under one of the following:

 - Alberta Societies Act